-Any concerns about a child will be recorded in writing within 24 hours.
+Any concerns about a child will be recorded in writing, via the app within 24 hours.
 All records will provide a factual and evidence-based account and there will be accurate recording of any actions.
 Records will be signed, dated and, where appropriate, witnessed.
 Where an opinion or professional judgement is recorded this should be clearly stated as such.

 At no time should an individual teacher/member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
-The body map below should be used in accordance with recording guidance.
+The body maps should be used in accordance with recording guidance and to support clarity for example of areas of injury, marks and bruising and or touching.